x

 Mentoring students to envision a better future

-The Hope Circes Program is a peer-to-peer mentoring program that helps students realize a better future through positive academic mindset training, service-learning projects, and workplace internships.
+The Hope Circles Program is a mentoring program that helps students realize a better future through Positive Academic Mindset Training, and networking opportunties, including workplace internships.

-The mission of the Hope Circle program is to increase the percentage of Black high school graduates who enroll at high-quality postsecondary institutions while preparing them to be successful during high school and college.
+The mission of the Hope Circles program is to increase the percentage of minority high school graduates who enroll in college while preparing them to be successful during school.

 Learn More